DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

         		- If `MPos:` is given, use `WPos = MPos - WCO`.

         - Values are given in the order of the X,Y, and Z axes offsets.
 A fourth offset value may exist in later versions for the A-axis.
-        - `$13` report inches user setting effects these values and is given as either mm or inches.
+        - `$13` report inches user setting; affects these values and is given as either mm or inches.

-        - `WCO:` values don't change often during a job once set and only requires intermittent refreshing.
+        - `WCO:` values don't change often during a job once set and only require intermittent refreshing.

         - This data field appears: